idris-lang/Idris-dev/docs/tutorial/theorems.rst

     empty2 : Void
     empty2 = empty2

-Internally, checks every definition for totality, and we can check at the prompt with the ``:total`` command.
+Internally, Idris checks every definition for totality, and we can check at the prompt with the ``:total`` command.
 We see that neither of the above definitions is total: